kcui7/PCET-pH-kinetic-model/README.md

 Adding or removing of channels and forms will lead to modification of the underlying equations.
 This current code explicitly uses the equations derived from the four-channel channel model shown in the figure above.
 Therefore, inclusion of additional channels and forms requires modification to the code.

 The module `PCET_pH_Trp` contains modified code that is tailored to describe the oxidation of Tryptophan-derivatives, a homogeneous reaction.
-The usage of this modified code is the same as the main branch code in the `PCET_pH` module, but the input parameters are different, and some features (like the potential-dependence) are disabled.
+The usage of this modified code is the same as the code in the `PCET_pH` module, but the input parameters are different, and some features (like the potential-dependence) are disabled.

 To start a calculation, create a `pHKineticModelTrp` object and input relevant parameters:
 ```python